Xayrulloh/Interview-Preparation/principles/solid/README.md

 - ## **O:** _Open/Closed_

-  This principle states that “**Software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification**” which means you should be able to extend a class behavior, without modifying it.Imagine you have a class called `PaymentProcessor` that processes payments for an online store.
+  _This principle states that “**Software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification**” which means you should be able to extend a class behavior, without modifying it.
+Imagine you have a class called `PaymentProcessor` that processes payments for an online store.
 Initially, the `PaymentProcessor` class only supports processing payments using credit cards.
-However, you want to extend its functionality to also support processing payments using PayPal.
+However, you want to extend its functionality to also support processing payments using PayPal._

   ```ts
   // Bad: Not open for extension